Territorial Force: Filling the gap

 The territorials were thrown into the defensive battles of the initial German offensive during the Race to the Sea.
 Among the first to see action was the London Scottish, which suffered 640 casualties on 31 October 1914 during the Battle of Messines.
 It was in action again during the First Battle of Ypres in November, and was praised as a "glorious lead and example" to the rest of the Territorial Force by Field Marshal Sir John French, commander of the British Expeditionary Force (BEF).
 As the territorials completed their training and the threat of invasion receded, complete divisions were deployed to combat theatres.
 The first to depart was the 46th (North Midland) Division, which arrived on the Western Front in March 1915.
 By July, all 14 first-line divisions had been deployed overseas.

 The Northumberland Brigade of the Northumbrian Division became the first territorial formation larger than a battalion to fight under its own command when it participated in an abortive counter-attack on 26 April 1915 during the Second Battle of Ypres.
 It suffered 1,954 casualties and earned a personal congratulation from French.
 The division had deployed only three days earlier; the rest of its units were attached piecemeal to other formations and immediately thrown into the desperate fighting, earning further praise from French for their tenacity and determination.
 Several other territorial battalions attached to regular army formations fought with distinction in the defence of Ypres, at the cost of heavy casualties.
 The three battalions of the Monmouthshire Regiment were temporarily amalgamated into a single composite battalion, as were three battalions of the London Regiment.
 Battlefield amalgamations were a military necessity which threatened the legal protections on territorial unit integrity.

 Although the territorials were proving their worth in defensive operations, the commanders of the regular formations to which they were attached still did not trust their abilities.
 The regulars regarded the primary function of the territorials to be the release of regular battalions for offensive operations.
 The territorials were employed in the construction and maintenance of trenches, and generally performed only supporting actions in the attacks at Neuve Chapelle and Aubers Ridge in early 1915.
 An exception was the 1/13th Battalion (Kensington), London Regiment.
 During the Battle of Aubers Ridge, the Kensingtons became the first territorial battalion to be deployed in the first wave of a major assault, and was the only battalion to achieve its objective on the day.
-But the Territorial Force had filled the gaps created in the regular army by the German offensive of 1914, and French wrote that it would have been impossible to halt the German advance without it.
+However, the Territorial Force had filled the gaps created in the regular army by the German offensive of 1914, and French wrote that it would have been impossible to halt the German advance without it.